 Just then, as Bertie was crying some more froggy tears, the door of the palace opened.
 The noise startled Bertie, and he fell from the window ledge onto the ground.
 “Argghhh,” he croaked.
 “Eeeekkkkk,” yelped Tim.

 “Oh, look, there’s a frog,” said Princess Beatrice, as she stepped onto the pathway.

-And how he longed to be a Prince again.
-“Croak!
-Croak!” he said.
-But Princes Beatrice just laughed because she could not understand any of his croaks.
+How he longed to be a prince again!
+“Croak croak,” he said.
+Princess Beatrice just laughed because she could not understand any of his croaks.
 Then she put him down by the side of the pond, and she took a mince pie out of her handbag, where she always kept nice things in case she saw a little child or a furry animal to whom she could give a present.
 “I’m sure all the creatures who live in the pond would like that,” she said, in the loveliest, gentlest voice that Tim the Tadpole had ever heard.

-And if enough children keep listening to Berties Stories, perhaps by next year he will have turned back into a prince and he can marry the lovely Princess Beatrice.
-Then the Royal Couple will come down to the pond and bring lots and lots of mince pies and Christmas Pudding and fat juicy flies for the Pond Life to enjoy a super-duper lunch.
+If enough children keep listening to Bertie’s Stories, perhaps by next year he will have turned back into a prince and he can marry the lovely Princess Beatrice.
+Then the royal couple will come down to the pond and bring lots and lots of mince pies and Christmas Pudding and fat juicy flies for the pond life to enjoy a super duper lunch.

 So tell all your friends to go to Storynory.com, to visit Bertie, and hear all his stories, so maybe next year Bertie will be able to open all his presents again in the palace with Princess Beatrice.